| St

 The

-original late Victorian heating system complete with its cast iron pipework and tubular
+original late Victorian heating system complete with

-heaters was installed in 1901 and is still in use although
+heaters was installed in 1901 and is still in use

-the system has recently been
+although the system has recently been modified and

-modified and upgraded to include modern pattern fan convector heaters.
+upgraded to include modern pattern fan convector

 |